-At Scotch Oakburn College, Year 7 and Year 8 students move into Australian Curriculum secondary school content but have the reassurance and support of specialised early adolescent learning programs, facilities and leadership opportunities designed and guided by our passionate and professional staff.
+At Scotch Oakburn College, Year 8 students have moved into Australian Curriculum secondary school content but have the reassurance and support of specialised early adolescent learning programs, facilities and leadership opportunities designed and guided by our passionate and professional staff.
 A full array of co-curricular, enrichment and Education Outdoors opportunities are available to students at this stage and they also have the advantage of access to the exceptional facilities in the Senior School, such as Helix, the Music School and Scotch Oakburn Park.

 In Year 8 the students also work in core classes but have a number of elective subjects in which classes are mixed.
 The electives include subjects such as Applied Technology, Forensic Investigations, Computer Applications, Performing Theatre, Dance, Get SmArt, Café 8, Digital Media and a second language should they wish.

-Inspire Year 8 (IY8) is a key learning opportunity for Year 8.
+Explore Year 8 (EY8) is a key learning opportunity for Year 8.
 It is an independent research project on a topic of the student’s choice.
 With the aid of a mentor, the emphasis is on the journey rather than the final product, developing problem-solving and time management skills and fostering independent learning.